garden-io/garden/docs/k8s-plugins/remote-k8s/configure-provider.md

 ---
 title: 4.
-Configure the Plugin
+Configure the Provider
 order: 4
 ---

-# 4. Configure the Plugin
+# 4. Configure the Provider

 Once you've completed steps 1-3 on the previous pages you should have all the values at hand to configure Garden's Kubernetes plugin.